-A darling little ice storm hit Toronto on December 22nd, leaving about 300,000 people without electricity for the holiday season.
+A darling little ice storm hit Toronto on December 22nd, leaving about 300,000 homes without electricity for the holiday season.
 We chose to stay in our very cold house for two and a half days until the power came back on, and were definitely among the lucky ones, since as of this morning, there are a few hundred people still cold and in the dark.
 To mark this most unusual holiday season, here’s a project born in a matchbox, a true essential during a power outage.

 Matchboox, which inspired this project, is a collection of small books folded accordion style, and neatly housed inside a matchbox.
 It’s a series created by editor Richard Meier, involving more than 70 artists, making some very cool art in a box.

 - large pieces of lightweight cardboard/cardstock eg. bristol board

 - cutting mat

 1. Matchboxes are easily found in hardware and grocery stores, and surprisingly bookstores, where I found mine.
 The first step in this project is to prepare paper which will be folded accordion style, and stored inside a matchbox.
 You will need large pieces of light weight cardboard, such as bristol board.
 Measure the length and width of the matchbox you will be using.
 Cut lengths of paper that will fit width wise inside the box.
 These lengths will be folded in sections, based on the size of the matchbox.

 Use a ruler to determine the lengths, mark with a pencil, and use a bone folder to score each section.
 Fold into an accordion shape.